-As an engineer and a scientist, I understand the grave threat that climate change poses to America and the world at large.
-Let’s be clear: climate change is real, and human behavior is making it worse.
+As an engineer and a scientist, I understand the grave threat that the climate crisis poses to America and the world at large: Climate change is real and human behavior is making it worse.
 The adverse effects will impact not only the natural environment but also our national security and our economic vitality.
-I am committed to fighting for binding legislation with actionable measures to mitigate these negative impacts and stop climate change in its tracks.
+Our community has experienced these effects firsthand - the extreme rainfall, winds, and flooding from Hurricane Ida severely damaged homes, businesses, and infrastructure across our region.
+I am committed to fighting for legislation with actionable measures to mitigate these negative impacts and stop climate change in its tracks.

-Science is not a partisan issue, and as our community’s Representative in Congress, I will continue to advance legislation that is based in scientific evidence and years of data in an effort to tackle one of the most pressing issues of our time.
+Science is not partisan, and as our community’s Representative in Congress, I will continue to advance legislation that is based on scientific evidence and years of data to tackle one of the most pressing issues of our time.